-If you need legal help or have a question about pending litigation, our office cannot intervene.
-The separation of powers between the legislative branch (Congress) and the judicial branch, where legal issues are decided prohibits our office from intervening.
+If you need legal help or have a question about pending litigation, Senator Blumenthal's office cannot intervene.
+The separation of powers between the legislative branch (Congress) and the judicial branch, where legal issues are decided prohibits the office from intervening.
 This includes questions about criminal trials or imprisonment, deportation proceedings, child custody issues, and civil lawsuits.
 If you need legal advice, you may wish to visit the Connecticut Bar Association's lawyer referral service or contact Statewide Legal Services of Connecticut.